TuringLang/Turing.jl/docs/src/for-developers/compiler.md

 This would allow us to generate a model by calling `gauss(; x = rand(3))`.

 If an argument has a default value `missing`, it is treated as a random variable.
-For variables which require an intialization because we need to loop or broadcast over its elements, such as `x` above, the following needs to be done:
+For variables which require an initialization because we need to loop or broadcast over its elements, such as `x` above, the following needs to be done:
 ```julia
 if x === missing